Carrd Tutorial: How to Make a Good Carrd Website

 However, you’re not limited to the pre-designed templates.
 You can start building your site from scratch.
 This is what a Carrd blank canvas looks like:

-Since I’m not a designer, and I don’t quite know the current trends in web design, I personally wouldn’t go with the blank canvas.
-Instead, here I’d go the other route and choose one of the sectioned templates.
+Since I’m not a designer, I personally wouldn’t go with the blank canvas.
+Instead, here I’d choose one of the sectioned templates.

-Interestingly, although Carrd is a single-page site builder, there’s a workaround to bypass this limitation.
-The sectioned templates let you create a site that has the look and feel of a multi-page website.
+Although Carrd is a single-page site builder, there’s a workaround to bypass this limitation.
+The sectioned templates let you create a site with the look and feel of a multi-page website.
 In reality, it only simulates a multi-page website.
 This effect is achieved by having multiple sections that are hidden and only show up when a user clicks different buttons.

 Step 2: Customize Your Template